-For many years the uPVC window companies have been telling us that their windows are better than timber windows because they counteracts the pitfalls of timber windows that we all remember from the 80s and 90s.
-They have been telling us now for years that uPVC windows have a long life, need no maintenance or redecoration, they are more energy efficient, leave trees in our forests, can be recycled and are environmentally friendly and well we bought it, and as a result many of our homes in the UK have uPVC windows now fitted.
+For many years the uPVC window companies have been telling us that their windows are better than timber windows because they counteract the pitfalls of timber windows that we all remember from the 80s and 90s.
+They have been telling us now for years that uPVC windows have a long life, need no maintenance or redecoration, they are more energy-efficient, leave trees in our forests, can be recycled and are environmentally friendly and well we bought it, and as a result, many of our homes in the UK have uPVC windows now fitted.

 The study looked into the product design life of modern wood windows relative to building life expectancy; whole of life costs including initial product cost, installation, replacement and maintenance and investigated life cycle to determine the environmental impact of WWA member’s windows vs other window materials including that of uPVC.

 The study determined that the manufacturing criteria pioneered by the WWA members play a very strong role in extending the service life of windows through the use of sustainable, defect-free, engineered timber, by the design of window elements such as rounded edges, water-shedding angles on cills and beads, and joint and end-grain sealing and also through the use of factory-applied microporous protective paint and factory controlled glazing systems.

 One of the most important things we at Bereco feel to come out of the study is not only that things have changed and timber has a lower lifetime cost than uPVC, but it is also that for a 1.23m wide x 1.48m tall timber window a WWA endorsed timber window has global warming potential of -60kgCO2e per window.

 The timber actually removes CO2 from our atmosphere and embodies and stores it in the wood.
 An equivalent uPVC window was found in the study to have a global warming potential of +100kgCO2e.